amirmsvi/tersano/README.md

 - **Log In**: Upon successful sign-up, users can log in with the `/login` endpoint.
 - **Product Management**: Authenticated users can access the dashboard to view and manage products.
 - **Protected Routes**: Ensure routes that require authentication are protected.

-## Known Issues
-List any known issues or bugs, along with solutions if available.

 ## Contributing
 This project is not open for contributions.